Everyplay/backbone-db-indexing-adapter/README.md

 [![Build Status](https://travis-ci.org/Everyplay/backbone-db-indexing-adapter.png?branch=master)](https://travis-ci.org/Everyplay/backbone-db-indexing-adapter)

-Interface for Backbone-db compatible adapters that can store indices
+Interface for Backbone-db compatible adapters that can store indices.

 ## IndexedDBAdapterInterface

-Interface that compliant backbone-db adapter must implement
+Interface that compliant backbone-db adapter must implement.
+Interface defines the following methods:

+### addToIndex

+Adds a key to index.

+### readFromIndex

+Read keys from the index.

+### readFromIndexes

+Read keys from multiple indexes.

+### removeFromIndex

+Remove models' keys from index.

+### removeIndex

+Removes the index completely.

+### existsInIndex

+Check if key exists in the index.

+### indexCount

+Get number of keys in the index.

+### score

+Return the score of key in the index.

 ## IndexingDBLocal